aea-JR/psa-scr-qst-tst/readme.md

 - **Identifier:** Specify a unique identifier for the question.
 - **Mandatory:** Indicates whether the checkbox selection is required.
 - **Position:** The position of the question (Read-only).
-- **Input Type:** Choose the type of checkbox: `Standard (True/False), Tri-State (True/False/Unset).`
+- **Input Type:** Choose the type of checkbox: `Standard (true/false), Tri-State (true/false/unset).`
 - **External ID:** The external reference ID for the question.
 - **Question ID (GID):** The question ID in PisaSales.(Visible after question got created)

-### Vaidation
+### Validation
 -	This widget must be placed within a PisaSales Questionnaire widget to be effective.
 -	The Question title cannot be empty.
 -	Default value validation depends on the selected type.
-For default checkboxes, the default value must be true or false.
-For tri-state checkboxes, it must be true, false, or unset (empty).
+For default checkboxes, the default value must be "true" or "false".
+For tri-state checkboxes, it must be "true", "false", or "unset" (empty).
 -	Identifier must be unique across the questions and follow the Pisa schema.
 (A-Z, 0-9, _)